NIGMS/ATAC-Seq-and-Single-Cell-ATAC-Seq-Analysis/README.md

 For submodule 4, we will use RAPIDS pipeline to demonstrate on how to use analyze single-cell ATAC sequencing data.
 We demonstrate the use of RAPIDS pipeline to accelerate the analysis of single-cell ATAC-seq data from 60,495 cells.
 RAPIDS is a suite of open-source Python libraries that can speed up data science workflows.
 We start with the peak-cell matrix, then perform peak selection, normalization, dimensionality reduction, clustering, and visualization.
 We also visualize regulatory activity at marker genes and compute differential peaks.

 Dataset sizes for single-cell genomics studies are increasing, presently reaching millions of cells.
 With RAPIDS pipeline, it becomes easy to analyze large datasets interactively and in real time, enabling faster scientific discoveries.

+This module will cost you about $3.80 to run, assuming you tear down all resources upon its completion.
 <br>

 ## Table of Contents